Shivin01/CS661-BIGDATAVISUALANALYTICS/README.md

 # CS661 Big Data and Visual Analytics Project
 ## How to run the code.

+Follow the below steps to run the program

 ## Run the dolloing steps

 ```sh